Update of the phase-shift analysis of the low-energy $\pi N$ data: Possible reasons for the discrepancies in the low-energy interaction

 \subsection{Experimental mismatches}

-The first explanation for the discrepancies involves a trivial effect, namely the systematic incorrectness of the absolute normalisation of the modern low-energy $\pi N$ data.
-For the sake of example, such a situation would arise if a part of the final-state pions evaded detection or if the flux of the incident beam were overestimated in the modern low-energy $\pi N$ experiments; in both cases, the DCSs at low energy would turn out to be systematically underestimated.
+The first explanation for the discrepancies involves a trivial effect, namely the systematic inaccuracy of the absolute normalisation of the modern low-energy $\pi N$ data.
+For the sake of example, such a situation would arise if a part of the final-state pions evaded detection or if the flux of the incident beam were overestimated in the modern low-energy $\pi N$ experiments; in both cases, the DCS would be systematically underestimated.

-The first point concerns the absolute normalisation of some low-energy experiments.
-It is not understood how it is possible that, in some cases, the absolute normalisation is as much `off' as it appears to be.
-For instance, the absolute normalisation of the FITZGERALD86 data sets at the three lowest energies in that experiment appears to exceed the absolute normalisation of the bulk of the tDB$_0$ by an average of almost $70 \%$ (see Table \ref{tab:DBPIMCX}); the reported normalisation uncertainty in the experiment was $7.8 \%$.
+Our first point concerns the absolute normalisation of some low-energy experiments: one frequently feels being at a loss to come up with an explanation for the sizeable effects in the absolute normalisation of some of the datasets.
+For instance, the absolute normalisation of the FITZGERALD86 datasets at the three lowest energies of that experiment appears to exceed the absolute normalisation of the bulk of the tDB$_0$ by nearly $70~\%$ on average (see Table \ref{tab:DBPIMCX}); the reported normalisation uncertainty in the experiment was $7.8~\%$.
 Such an effect may be due to one of the following reasons (or their combination): a) The energy of the incoming beam had not been what the experimental group expected. b) The effects of the contamination of the incoming beam were underestimated in the experiment. c) The normalisation uncertainty in the experiment had been grossly underestimated. d) The determination of the absolute normalisation in the experiment had been erroneous.